CM2S/piglot/docs/joss_paper/paper.md

    index: 1
  - name: Institute of Science and Innovation in Mechanical and Industrial Engineering, Porto, Portugal
    index: 2
-date: 12 February 2024
+date: 15 February 2024
 bibliography: references.bib

 ---

 # Summary
 `piglot` is an open-source Python tool tailored for the automated optimisation of responses stemming from numerical solvers.
 This tool aims to provide a simple and user-friendly interface that seamlessly integrates with a spectrum of community solvers, ensuring effortless extension.
-Spanning diverse research domains, including structural analysis, material modelling, fluid dynamics, control systems, and astrophysics, `piglot` emerges as a versatile toolkit for tackling inverse problems.
-Leveraging methodologies such as finite element analysis, spectral methods, and Monte Carlo simulations, `piglot` excels in providing custom solutions for intricate challenges.
+`piglot` emerges as a versatile toolkit for tackling inverse problems spanning diverse research domains, such as structural analysis, material modelling, fluid dynamics, control systems, and astrophysics - fields where methodologies such as finite element analysis, spectral methods, and Monte Carlo simulations are often adopted.
 The primary emphasis is on derivative-free optimisation, ensuring compatibility with black-box solvers in scenarios lacking gradient information and when function evaluations may be noisy.